 Biking at the base of Teewinot.

 As the first signs of spring begin to emerge in Grand Teton, we can only think of one thing to remedy the post-winter-pre-summer blues—a snow and car free park road during the month of April!
-Recent plowing efforts have cleared the Teton Park Road of snow and it will be closed to vehicle traffic until May 1st.
+Warm recent temperatures and recent plowing efforts have cleared the Teton Park Road of snow and it will be closed to vehicle traffic until May 1st.
 This means that visitors who wish to travel by foot, bike, or rollerblade are free to explore the distance between the Bradley-Taggart trailhead and Signal Mountain without sharing the pavement with cars.
 A favorite time of year among locals, the month of April provides a unique recreational experience in Grand Teton before the busy summer season.

 Spring views of the Tetons are hard to beat.
 Photo by Jenna Mahaffie